kurolayefa092-eng/working/learn_branch.md

-Hey everyone, i'm learning branching and its quite balanced.
+Hey everyone, i'm learning branching and its quite not balanced.